 - The vacuum cleaner is a better gadget for sucking stuff out, while the others blow tough air into the laptop.

 - Make sure to remove the battery and disconnect adaptor cable when performing maintenance on your laptop, but leave power cable plugged in when using a vacuum cleaner.

 - Vacuum cleaners create static electricity while sucking out stuff.
 Despite this, many computer technicians have used them for years without problems.
-Beware though of sucking out components on the motherboard while using a vacuum cleaner!
+Beware though not to suck out components on the motherboard while using a vacuum cleaner!

 - You should unplug the fan power connector to the motherboard when using a compressor to dust out your laptop.
 The generated speeds can turn the little fans into small power generators.